cccu-uk/U10130_FCP_Practicals/content/Logic_Gates/Logic_Gates.md

 If you are stuck **ASK FOR HELP**.

-Once downloaded place in your OneDrive and unzip.
+Once downloaded, place in your OneDrive and unzip.
 Navigate to the `Digital` application and run.

- - Linux see this video [Linux Installer Guide](https://cccu.yuja.com/V/Video?v=90006&node=366847&a=1518664755&autoplay=1)
+ - For Linux, see this video: [Linux Installer Guide](https://cccu.yuja.com/V/Video?v=90006&node=366847&a=1518664755&autoplay=1)

-Watch the video provided in the link below, where you are guided through the basic operations of Digital that are needed for the is lab here:
+Watch the video provided in the link below, where you are guided through the basic operations of **Digital** that are needed for the this lab:

 - [Introduction to Digital](https://cccu.yuja.com/V/Video?v=81805&node=337653&a=1303215335&autoplay=1)